Srekel/the-debuginator/README.md

 So it's easy to add to any project.
 In one case I use an anonymous union (I pragma away the warning), so if your compiler doesn't support that, I recommend forking and fixing.
 I just like the convenience.

+### :heavy_check_mark: Politely coded

+No globals or static variables, in case you want to have it in a plugin and reload (or instantiate more than one).

-### :heavy_check_mark: Built using maximum warning levels and warnings as errors, tested with Cppcheck
+Built using maximum warning levels and warnings as errors, tested with Cppcheck.

-Because that's just polite to anyone who wants to use it.

 I do use #pragma to ignore a silly warning (see above).